On the support $t$-designs of extremal Type III and IV codes: Introduction

 The second motivation for this study is that the Assmus--Mattson theorem is one of the most important theorems in design and coding theory.
 Assmus--Mattson-type theorems in lattice and vertex operator algebra theories are known as the Venkov and H\"ohn theorems, respectively \cite{{Venkov},{H1}}.
 For example, the $E_8$-lattice and moonshine vertex operator algebra $V^{\natural}$ provide spherical $7$-designs for all $(E_8)_{2m}$ and conformal $11$-designs for all $(V^{\natural})_{m}$, $m>0$.
 It is noteworthy that the $(E_8)_{2m}$ and $(V^{\natural})_{m+1}$ are a spherical $8$-design and a conformal $12$-design, respectively, if and only if $\tau(m)=0$, where

 Furthermore, D.H.~Lehmer conjectured in \cite{Lehmer} that

 for all $m$ \cite{{Miezaki},{Venkov},{Venkov2}}.
 Therefore, it is interesting to determine the lattice $L$ (resp.~vertex operator algebra $V$) such that $L_m$ (resp.~$V_m$) are spherical (resp.~conformal) $t$-designs for all $m$ by the Venkov theorem (resp.~H\"ohn theorem) and $L_m'$ (resp.~$V_m'$) are spherical (resp.~conformal) $t'$-designs for some $m'$ with some $t'>t$.
 This study is inspired by these possibilities.
-For related results, see \cite{{Bannai-Koike-Shinohara-Tagami},{BM1},{BM2},{BMY},{extremal design H-M-N},{Miezaki-Munemasa-Nakasora},{extremal design2 M-N}}.
+For related results, see \cite{{Bannai-Koike-Shinohara-Tagami},{BM1},{BM2},{MN-St-2}, {BMY}, {extremal design H-M-N},{Miezaki2},{Miezaki-Munemasa-Nakasora},{extremal design2 M-N},{extremal design3 M-N}}.

 Next, we explain our main results.
 Herein, we present Problems \ref{problem:1} and \ref{problem:2} for extremal Type III and IV codes.
 Let $C$ be an extremal Type III or IV code of length $n$.
 In 1999, Zhang \cite{Zhang(1999)} showed that $C$ does not exist if